jamieroche1987/Tic-Tac-Toe/README.md

 ## USER STORIES

-- As a user, i want to have a rules section so that i can undertand how the game works.-
+- As a user, i want to have a rules section so that i can undertand how the game works
 - As a user, I want the game to be colourful and fun
 - As a user, I want to see obvious and clear buttons to play the game
 - As a user, I want to see a score board to see who wins the most games